 As the agency surpasses 100 employees by year's end, Zulu is certainly not small by Canadian standards.
 After the most recent international accolades, Zulu received offers to sell, open up in the U.S and even set up shop in Japan.
-Even with global clients approaching the agency as a result of the wins, Zulu is eyeing international After back to back wins from Ad Age including the title of 2017's International Small Agency of the Year, the Toronto shop has its eye on building a global creative powerhouse.

-expansion on its own terms.
-Mroueh retained an international recruitment firm to help find a globally focused executive creative director to join the team in Toronto.
+Even with global clients approaching the agency as a result of the wins, Zulu is eyeing international expansion on its own terms.
+Mrough retained an international recruitment firm to help find a globally focused executive creative director to join the team in Toronto.
 While he's a big supporter of local talent, his reasoning for looking internationally is simple: if Zulu wants to continue to compete on the world stage, it needs the best people, regardless of geography.
 Other new creative and planning hires have included talent from Brazil, France, U.S. and the U.K.